Regional and Remote Aviation

 The Airservices Australia Enroute Charges Payment Scheme continues to provide a subsidy to air operators providing aeromedical services to regional and remote locations through a reimbursement of enroute air navigation charges levied by Airservices Australia.

 From 15 September 2014, airlines operating commercial passenger services to regional and remote locations can also apply for assistance under the Scheme.
-Flights operated from 1 July 2014 are to be considered for assistance.
 Applications can be lodged at any time.

 A list of the airlines and the eligible routes assessd as eligible can be found below.